donkeyclip/motorcortex-textfxs/README.md

 #### IMPORTANT

-If like to change the font family you need to include it in to root clip properties
+If you like to change the font family you need to include it into root clip properties

 ## SvgExplosion